naivary/objst/README.md

 func main() {
   // create a single object
   obj := objst.NewObject("name", "owner")
-  // every object has to contain a contentType meta data key obj.SetMeta(objst.ContentTypeMetaKey, "image/jpeg")
+  // every object has to contain a contentType metadata key obj.SetMeta(objst.ContentTypeMetaKey, "image/jpeg")
   // every object has to contain some payload if _, err := obj.Write([]byte("some random data")); err != nil {